greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

     After this command is run, the index is "owned" by the constraint, in the same way as if the index had been built by a regular `ADD PRIMARY KEY` or `ADD UNIQUE` command.
 In particular, dropping the constraint will make the index disappear too.

 -   **DROP CONSTRAINT \[IF EXISTS\]** — Drops the specified constraint on a table.
 If `IF EXISTS` is specified and the constraint does not exist, no error is thrown.
 In this case a notice is issued instead.
--   **DISABLE/ENABLE TRIGGER** — Disables or enables trigger\(s\) belonging to the table.
-A disabled trigger is still known to the system, but is not run when its triggering event occurs.
+-   **DISABLE/ENABLE TRIGGER** — Deactivates or activates trigger\(s\) belonging to the table.
+A deactivated trigger is still known to the system, but is not run when its triggering event occurs.
 For a deferred trigger, the enable status is checked when the event occurs, not when the trigger function is actually run.
-One may disable or enable a single trigger specified by name, or all triggers on the table, or only user-created triggers.
-Disabling or enabling constraint triggers requires superuser privileges.
+One may deactivate or activate a single trigger specified by name, or all triggers on the table, or only user-created triggers.
+Deactivating or activating constraint triggers requires superuser privileges.

     **Note:** triggers are not supported in Greenplum Database.
 Triggers in general have very limited functionality due to the parallelism of Greenplum Database.